SimJunYou/CS2113T-TP-UG/UG.md

 **Deadline**

 A deadline refers to a date and time associated with a task.
-This is in the format: DAY-MONTH-YEAR TIME_24H, e.g. `23-12-2020 1400` or `1-2-2000 0800` <br>
+This is in the format: DAY-MONTH-YEAR TIME_24H, e.g. `23-12-2020 1400` or `1-2-2000 0800`

 **Modules**

 A module refers to a module taken under NUS.
-Entered modules will be checked against the list of NUS modules taken from [NUSMods](https://nusmods.com/timetable/sem-1). <br>
+Entered modules will be checked against the list of NUS modules taken from [NUSMods](https://nusmods.com/timetable/sem-1).

 **Module Code**

 A module code refers to the **official** module code of the module you are trying to refer to.
-As with modules, ra.VI will be taking reference from [NUSMods](https://nusmods.com/timetable/sem-1). <br>
+As with modules, ra.VI will be taking reference from [NUSMods](https://nusmods.com/timetable/sem-1).

 **CAP**

 CAP refers to Cumulative Average Point, which is the [grading system used by NUS](http://www.nus.edu.sg/registrar/academic-information-policies/graduate/modular-system).
-The CAP will be calculated based on your modules and the grades you have assigned to them. <br>
+The CAP will be calculated based on your modules and the grades you have assigned to them.

 **Done**

 Any task can be marked as “done”.
-This will signify completion of the task so that you can get an easy view of any remaining tasks. <br>
+This will signify completion of the task so that you can get an easy view of any remaining tasks.

 **Timetable**

 The timetable holds all the lessons you take.
-It allows you to add lessons for modules you are taking. <br>
+It allows you to add lessons for modules you are taking.

 **NUS Week Number**

 NUS’s semesters last for 6 weeks, followed by Recess Week, then another 6 weeks, and finally Reading Week for a total of 14 weeks.
 When you first use ra.VI, you will be asked to tell ra.VI the current NUS week number.
-After setting the timetable up the first time, you do not need to go through the set up again.<br>
+After setting the timetable up the first time, you do not need to go through the set up again.

 **Day**